-If necessary, come back several times in the first three to four hours.
+If possible, come back several times in the first three to four hours.
 Compared to feeding with an esophageal tube feeder using a nursing bottle provides a good opportunity to persistently stimulate the calf.
 Use this opportunity to do more rubbing with a towel.
-Try to get the calf to stand.
+Help the calf to stand by lifting her.